Decision released May 2024.

 Read more

-We received 107 original submissions and 5 further submissions on this proposed plan change.
+We received 107 original submissions and 5 further submissions on the proposed Plan Change G.

 The outlined area has been notified for a proposed plan change to rezone it from a rural to a residential area in Palmerston North’s District Plan.